-5.3 Individuals who have lived or worked outside the UK
+5.4 Individuals who have lived or worked outside the UK

 Candidates who have lived or worked outside the UK must undergo the same checks as all other staff.
-In addition, we must make any further checks so that any relevant events that occurred outside the UK can be considered.

-The Home Office guidance on criminal records checks for overseas applicants can be found here.
+In addition, we must make any further checks so that any relevant events that occurred outside the UK can be considered as per Home Office guidance on criminal records checks for overseas candidates.